ivanwills/node-getopt-long/README.md

 Options
 =======

-Options are specified in one of two froms ['spec', 'description'] or ['sepc', { description: 'text'[, test: function() {} || , on: function () {}]}]
-Every option generates an internal *getoptLongParam* object.
-Options specified on the command line are checked in the specified order so if any conflicts in maes occur the first one wins.
+Options are specified in one of two forms ['spec', 'description'] or ['sepc', { description: 'text'[, test: function() {} || , on: function () {}]}] Every option generates an internal *getoptLongParam* object.
+Options specified on the command line are checked in the specified order so if any conflicts occur the first specified one wins.

 Configuration
 =============